efnats/chiagarden/README.md

          └──▶ /mnt/garden/      mergerfs union of all drives + slack
 ```

-Your plotting tools write to `/mnt/garden/`—mergerfs distributes files across all available drives automatically.
+Your plotting tools write to `/mnt/garden/`— mergerfs distributes files across all available drives automatically.

 ## Systemd Services